lucasnathaniel/K4L1_me/_posts/2021-06-21-web-chall-coin-exchange-wectf2021.md

 Sending again to admin, we can see that we transferred 3 eth after buy it 3 times with $7000.
 ![](https://i.imgur.com/XEa4u0p.png)

-Intercepting again after got more than $5000:
+Intercepting again after got more than $5000 on our account:

 ![](https://i.imgur.com/aYLN8L9.png)